kkga/kkga/src/pages/uses.md

 One of my favorite websites is [usesthis.com](https://usesthis.com/).
 I always liked reading about the tools people use to get through their day to day.

-This page outlines some details around my own setup.
+This page outlines a few details around my own setup.

-- I use 2 operating systems: macOS and Linux;
-- macOS is mostly used for work, while Linux is my preferred OS for personal computering needs;
-- even though I’ve been a macOS user for 15+ years, I like Linux more, especially lately.

 ### Hardware